Em001hub/food/README.md

 2. Check that no firewall is blocking the connections
 3. Verify that the ports are not being used by other applications

+For food detection issues:
+1. Use descriptive filenames for better accuracy
+2. Check the Python console for DEBUG messages
+3. Refer to the troubleshooting guide at `troubleshooting_guide.md`

 ## Future Improvements
-- Implement actual AI image analysis with Gemini API
+- Implement actual AI image analysis with real ML models
 - Add more detailed nutrition tracking
 - Implement user profile management
 - Add data visualization for nutrition trends